HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 {# TODO(analysts): Compare same frameworks from last year's chapter to this year in bar chart? #}

-{# TODO(authors): Elaborate on what the detection issue was. #}
-It's worth noting that the detection issue that was noted last year still applies, and still impacts the results here.
+It's worth noting that the [detection issue that was noted last year still applies](https://github.com/AliasIO/wappalyzer/issues/2450), and still impacts the results here.
 It's possible that there _has_ been a significant change in popularity for a few more of these tools, but we just don't see it with the way the data is currently collected.

 ### What it all means